DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 Dreams use a collection of symbols which together form crucial new thoughts and feelings.
 Take the following dream.

-CRASH DOWNHILL : "I fear that I will get overwhelmed"
+CRASH DOWNHILL: "I fear that I will get overwhelmed and heading for an emotional crash."

 It is vital to see how dreams interact with the symbols.
 Take the following dream which also deals with hills.

-THE DREAM : I am in a house and feeling very depressed.
-I am then outside watching this beautiful new view.
+THE DREAM: I am in a house and feeling very depressed.
+I am then outside looking out over this beautiful new view.
 It stretches across the hills.
 The sun is shining gloriously.
 The sky is full of life with birds flying.

-The dreamer had been extremely depressed and had woken up in a very good mood.
+The dreamer had been extremely depressed but had woken up in a very good mood.
 The beautiful new view symbolised his new mood.
 He woke up with a fresh new perspective on things.
 His dream simply reflected this new mood.
+He had realised that someone who had been causing him a lot of tension was now being genuinely friendly.
+There was no need to be depressed.

-It is surprising how much information can be stored in dream symbolism and it's surprising how accurately they portray exact thought processes.
+It is surprising how much information can be stored in dream symbolism and how accurately they capture exact thought processes.
 Take this dream.

 THE DREAM - I am with someone who is threatening me.
 This tough looking man has a knife and looks vicious.
 But luckily this policeman is there to arrest him immediately.
 Even though he has been arrested he is still in front of me and still appears very threatening.
 Later, I am on the south beach at Scarborough.
 Then suddenly I see this huge tidal wave.
 It's mountainous.
 I start running up the hill to escape the waves.
 I run as fast as I can.
 The waves come up the hill but they are much smaller than I expected them to be.
 Later, I am on the beach at Cayton (a remote beach up the coast), and another tidal wave is building up.
 This one I cannot escape as it hits too quickly and I am trapped against the cliffs.
 I try to save my life as best I can.